 What is a Customer Appreciation Strategy?

-A customer appreciation strategy is defined as a marketing strategy adopted by companies to reward its loyal customers.
+A customer appreciation strategy is defined as a marketing strategy adopted by companies to reward their loyal customers.
 These rewards are mostly aimed at existing customers.

 A study by Andy Fred Wali and Bright C Opara found that a customer appreciation strategy influences customer loyalty and advocacy, which in turn led to increased business growth.